linuxciscoarnaud/EpilepticSeizureDetection/README.md

 In the end, the experiment is carried out on 198 intensity images labeled as epileptic and 466 intensity images labeled as healthy.

+# Implementation
+## Deeplearning4j
+I used [Deeplearning4j](https://deeplearning4j.org) library for this implementation.
+It's a deep learning programming library written in java.
+It contains a computing framework with wide suport for deep learning algorithms.

 # Get the code to work